siiiidddexe/wget-modded/README.md

     - Open Command Prompt again.
     - Type `wget -V` to confirm the installation.
     - Type `wget --help` to see all possible functions of `wget`.

+   **Downloading the File**
+   -Make a new folder where we will store the website files.
+   -Cd into that new Directory
+   -Use this command to Recursive WebCrawler and Web Scraper, instantly get all the files of a website with all folders links and etc. from source.
+   #Commands & Usage

 ## Conclusion
 Congratulations!
 You have successfully installed `wget` on Windows.